 • Decongestant sprays for no more than a few days.

-• Decongestant tablets used with caution as they can have ‘stimulant’ side effects eg tremors, anxiety or blood pressure issues.
+• Decongestant tablets used with caution can have ‘stimulant’ side effects, e.g. tremors, anxiety or blood pressure issues.

 Tacrolimus ointment (Protopic) for moderate to severe eczema and Pimecrolimus cream (Elidel) for mild to moderate eczema.

-Contact dermatitis of the eyelids may be either allergic or irritant in origin such as make-up, detergents or solvents eg
+A bland emollient to wash and moisturise can help.
+Contact dermatitis of the eyelids can occur as can be allergic or irritant in origins such as makeup, detergents, or solvents.